anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

     - System Settings: TBD
   - Control unit is illuminated automatically as well as display is turned on for a specific duration in case of your hand comes near the control unit
   - Display is turned on for a specific duration in case of touch or button push is detected
-  - You can set a timer when the tire warmers should be turned on (only control unit sideboard)
+  - You can set a timer when the tire warmers should be turned on (only via control unit sideboard)
-  - You can set date and time (only control unit sideboard)
+  - You can set date and time (only via control unit sideboard)
 - Bathroom light turns on automatically for a specific duration in case of motion is detected (color and brightness level depends on currently activated light scene)
 - Bathroom fan turns on automatically in case of specific humidity threshold overrun is detected
 - Fans located in fridge closet turn on automatically in case of specific temperature threshold overrun is detected